 - Their management does not understand forecasting

-- Marketing has proliferated the product database with difficult to forecast product location combinations.
+- Marketing has increased the product database with challenging to forecast product location combinations.

 - Can’t-do attribute-based forecasting.